ibm-cloud-docs/satellite/enabling-ssh-on-hosts.md

 # Enabling SSH on {{site.data.keyword.satelliteshort}} hosts
 {: #enabling-ssh-on-hosts}

-In troubleshooting and debugging scenarios, SSH access to your {{site.data.keyword.satelliteshort}} hosts is required either before or after you assign them to your control plane or a cluster.
+Enable SSH access to {{site.data.keyword.satelliteshort}} hosts for troubleshooting before or after host assignment to a control plane or cluster.
 {: shortdesc}

 For example, if you are having problems assigning hosts, you can enable a non-root user for SSH access to a host before you assign it to a cluster.